piapip/microservice/README.md

+# TRY 8: Generate code for client side with swagger

+This command:
+swagger generate client -f ../microservice/swagger.yaml -A api is bugged.
+I created a folder ../client and run that command from there.
+And instead of generating codes in that folder, the command created a new "client" folder in this thing, set up all the code here and leave that newly made ../client alone for some god damn reason who knows.
+But it's an open-source and who knows what's going on.

 # Lesson 7: Swagger

 Before we start this lesson, we need to fix the repository, got to do some rearrangement.